HashimThePassionate/django-for-everyone/readme.md

 ### Path 1: Project-Based Learning 📚

 If you love learning by doing, this is the path for you!
-In the **Projects Directory**, you'll find two project-based tracks:
+In the **Projects Directory**, you'll find different project-based tracks:

 #### 👉 [01_learn_django_for_beginners](https://github.com/HashimThePassionate/django-for-everyone/tree/main/projects/01_learn_django_for_beginners)
 - **Best for**: Those just starting with Django.